saprykins/API_reading_pdf/readme.md

   http://localhost:5000/documents/1

 ## Get text

-To retrive text from database, you need document_id.
+To retrive text from database, you need its document_id.
 Type the following in command line to retrieve it:
 ```
 $ curl -s http://localhost:5000/text/<document_id>.txt
 ```